CUET History Syllabus & Comprehensive Study Plan

 Sticking to the timetable

 This is high time, and students can not afford to be distracted.
-Thorough concentration and dedication are the price students should be ready to pay if they want to score well in CUET.
+Thorough concentration and dedication are the price students should be ready to pay if they want to score well in CUET UG.
 Making the strategy is secondary, but being able to follow it with regularity is the primary requirement.
 This is where having a timetable is very important.
 Timetable makes the approach disciplined and sincere.

 Practice and revise

 Most of the history syllabus discusses facts, figures, and dates.
 Therefore, it becomes a necessary condition that you practice and revise as many times as possible.
-With practice only comes perfection.
 Making bullet list pointers and maintaining a list of short notes always helps save time while revising.
-For practice, there is nothing better than appearing for mock tests.
-Solving practice sample papers is also an alternative, though.

 Keep calm and take care